alper/alpernl/content/posts/augmented-reality-in-html5/index.md

 ### Get outside video

-Create a specific [src parameter](http://www.whatwg.org/specs/web-apps/current-work/#dom-media-src) for video, for instance src="webcam" to get image data from a current installed webcam ((Though there may be better ways than a ‘magic value’ for the source attribute.)).
+Create a specific [src parameter](http://www.whatwg.org/specs/web-apps/current-work/#dom-media-src) for video, for instance src="webcam" to get image data from a current installed webcam [^1].
 The user-agent can mediate the presence of cameras and the routing of sources.
 This gives the user-agent a way to get device video into the web application.

 Besides augmented reality this could be used for most webcam related applications on websites but for that some more facilities for retrieving and transmitting the video stream will be necessary.